gabrielsoule/resonarium/README.md

 >

 ## Precompiled Binaries
 Pre-compiled MacOS binaries are uploaded irregularly to GitHub as releases.
 If you don't have CMake installed, these should suffice.
 Simply drag and drop the VST3 file into your computer's VST3 directory.
 However, compiling from source (below) is strongly recommended.
-MacOS makes running unsigned software rather difficult, and this is particularly frustrating when DAWs try (and fail) to initialize unsigned plugins.
+MacOS makes running unsigned software difficult.
+This is particularly frustrating when DAWs try (and fail) to initialize unsigned plugins.

 ## Building From Source